 For more about women’s role in the military, see Veterans Affairs.

-Photo (main): Depicted below are to female members of the RCAF Women’s Division doing exercises while stationed in England, 1943.
-(Credit: RCAF (Women's Division)/ The Canadian Encyclopedia)
+Photo (main): Two female members of the RCAF Women’s Division doing exercises while stationed in England, 1943 (Credit: RCAF - Women's Division/ The Canadian Encyclopedia).

 Photo (inset): Members of the RCAF’s Women’s Division (Credit: The Secrets of Radar Museum).